OpenBMB/RepoAgent/README.md

 ## Configuring the Target Repository

-AI_doc currently supports generating documentation for projects, which requires some configuration in the target repository.
+RepoAgent currently supports generating documentation for projects, which requires some configuration in the target repository.

 First, ensure that the target repository is a git repository and has been initialized.
 ```